Bug #20612

 - Provide the possibility to register own translit.txt file in localconf to allow integrators to use custom transliterations

-Updated by Alexander Schnitzler about 1 year ago
+Updated by Alexander Schnitzler over 4 years ago

 Susanne Moog wrote: